xeokit/xeokit-bim-viewer/README.md

 | [Schependomlaan Ground Floor](https://xeokit.github.io/xeokit-bim-viewer/app/index.html?projectId=Schependomlaan_selectedStorey&tab=storeys)| [Details](https://github.com/openBIMstandards/DataSetSchependomlaan) |
 | [Duplex](https://xeokit.github.io/xeokit-bim-viewer/app/index.html?projectId=Duplex&tab=storeys)| [Details](http://openifcmodel.cs.auckland.ac.nz/Model/Details/274) ||

+## Need Help?

+Everything here is well-tested and used in production , so we're confident that this solution will work well for you.

+Sometimes, however, users have benefited from a short consultation, to save time getting started.

+[xeolabs](http://xeolabs.com) can help you with:

+- Setting up a ````xeokit-bim-viewer```` with your models
+- Installing and running the open source model conversion tools
+- Converting the models for you, in case you need them quickly for a client demo or POC
+- Debugging issues in your models
+- Optimizing your models for best performance

 ## License

 xeokit-bim-viewer is bundled within the [xeokit SDK](http://xeokit.io), which is provided under an [Affero GPL V3](https://github.com/xeokit/xeokit-sdk/blob/master/LICENSE.txt) for non-commercial use.
 See [Pricing](https://xeokit.io/index.html#pricing) for commercial licensing options.